tkoecker/v4_hid_wrapper/README.md

   get an USB core that uses low-speed USB, with only one boot protocol HID keyboard or mouse (depending on a jumper setting)

 By default the adapter software is in mouse mode.
 If a jumper is put between pin 2 and GND the adapter is in keyboard mode.

+TODO:
+- An upgraded version with two "Pro Micro" boards stacked on each other could be done that splits composite mouse + keyboard devices (i.e. one USB dongle for both) into a separate mouse and keyboard device, each with its own plug.